 The finding of fluid in the pouch of Douglas on ultrasound scan does not always translate to the presence of pelvic inflammatory disease.
-The fluid could come from the mature ova during the time of egg release at ovulation.
+The fluid could come from the mature egg during the time of egg release at ovulation.
+It might also be the menses.
 Pelvic inflammatory disease (PID) comprises a spectrum of inflammatory disorders of the upper female genital tract which usually ascends from the vagina or cervix.
 This includes any combination involving the inflammation of the lining of the womb called the endometrium(endometritis), inflammation of the fallopian tube(salpingitis), or the inflammation and formation of masses filled with pus involving the fallopian tube and ovary (tubo-ovarian abscess), and the inflammation of the membrane lining the pelvis (pelvic peritonitis).
 PID will affect about 2 out of 100 sexually active women per year.

 CAUSES OF PELVIC INFLAMMATORY DISEASE

 The majority of PID cases are caused by sexually transmitted pathogens (Neisseria gonorrhoeae and Chlamydia trachomatis) or bacterial vaginosis-associated pathogens.
-Fewer proportion of acute PID cases are not sexually transmitted and instead are associated with pathogens from the intestine that have colonized the lower genital tract (examples; Escherichia coli, Bacteroides fragilis, Group B streptococci, and Campylobacter spp) or respiratory pathogens (examples; Haemophilus influenzae, Streptococcus pneumoniae, Group A streptococci, and Staphylococcus aureus).
+Fewer proportion of acute PID cases are not cause by sexually transmitted organism instead, are associated with pathogens from the intestine that have colonized the lower genital tract (examples; Escherichia coli, Bacteroides fragilis, Group B streptococci, and Campylobacter spp) or respiratory pathogens (examples; Haemophilus influenzae, Streptococcus pneumoniae, Group A streptococci, and Staphylococcus aureus).
 PID usually involves multiple bacterial infection.

 WHAT INCREASES THE RISK OF HAVING PID?